-Hey, welcome to our latest post on fun facts about Solar Eclipse for kids in 2021 that you must know, but one more thing that anyone can learn from this.
+Hey, welcome to our latest post on fun facts about Solar Eclipse for kids in 2021 that you must know.

 Have you ever heard about the solar eclipse?

 If yes , one question Rises do you hear in daily life or in books?

 Let’s leave it because it doesn’t matter that from where you heard about it.
 But the question is what solar eclipse is?
 So start with a little intro-

 A solar eclipse is called when the moon stops sunlight from reaching Earth for some time by coming between the sun and earth.

 The reason behind solar eclipses is that the distance between the Sun and the Earth is about 400 times the Moon’s distance from the Earth and the diameter of the sun is also around 400 times larger than the Moon’s.

 That’s why they both nearly looks same from Earth, that’s why when the moon comes between sun and earth it stops all the light from reaching the Earth.

 But before we go to our fun facts first you should get know about there types-